lanl/singularity-eos/doc/sphinx/src/getting-started.rst

 Getting Started
 ===============

-At it's most basic, you can download and install ``singularity-eos`` with:
+At it's most basic, you can download and compile ``singularity-eos`` with:

 .. code-block:: bash